Please note that this post, first published over a year ago, may now be out of date.

 }

-• The providers map in a module call cannot override a provider configured within the module.
-This is not a supported configuration, but was previously missed in validation and now returns an error.
+map in a module call cannot override a provider configured within the module.
+This is not a supported configuration, but was previously missed in validation and now returns an error. - A provider alias within a module that has no configuration requires a

-• All entries in the providers map in a module call must correspond to a provider name within the module.
+map in a module call must correspond to a provider name within the module.
 Passing in a configuration to an undeclared provider is now also an error.

-• Terraform v0.14 introduced a new global option -chdir which you can use before the subcommand name, causing Terraform to run the subcommand as if the given directory had been the current working directory.
-Terraform CLI v0.15 no longer accepts configuration directories on any command except terraform fmt. (terraform fmt is special compared to the others as it primarily deals with individual source code files, rather than modules or configurations as a whole.)
+which you can use before the subcommand name, causing Terraform to run the subcommand as if the given directory had been the current working directory.
+Terraform CLI v0.15 no longer accepts configuration directories on any command exceptterraform fmt

 How to get started